-Including the nature, duration and severity of the current symptoms, the presence of any other medical conditions, and family history of prostate problems.
+- Discussing the nature, duration, and severity of the current symptoms, the presence of any other medical conditions, and family history of prostate problems.

-During a physical examination the doctor will feel the abdomen for signs of an enlarged bladder and perform a digital rectal examination (DRE) to check for enlargement or irregularity of the prostate gland.
+- A physical examination during which the doctor will feel the abdomen for signs of an enlarged bladder and perform a digital rectal examination (DRE) to check for enlargement or irregularity of the prostate gland.

-These will be performed to check kidney function and to check the PSA (prostate specific antigen).
+- Blood tests will be done to check kidney function and to check levels of PSA (prostate specific antigen).
 PSA is a protein released into the blood by the prostate gland.
-Higher than normal levels can indicate an enlarged prostate, prostate inflammation (prostatitis) or prostate cancer.
+Higher than normal levels can indicate an enlarged prostate, prostate inflammation (prostatitis), or prostate cancer.
 The PSA level tends to be significantly elevated in prostate cancer, but not always.

-This can show infection or the presence of blood in the urine.
-Other urine tests can measure strength and volume of flow and whether the bladder can be emptied completely.
+- Various urine tests can show infection or the presence of blood in the urine, strength and volume of flow and whether the bladder can be emptied completely.